canada-ca/digital-playbook-guide-numerique/en/overview.md

 Provides practical and detailed guidance to assist the Government of Canada in digital transformation and augmented service delivery, including becoming more agile, open and user-focused.
 Includes task-specific views and interactive features to make it easier to find relevant guidance and to apply it to day-to-day work.
 {: .dpgn-overview-start}

+The Digital Playbook is also an opportunity to experiment with new approaches while reusing as much as possible and contributing back reusable components for others to use (see [Experimental approaches and reusable components]({{ site.baseurl }}/docs/en/experimental-approches-reusable-components.html)).
+{: .dpgn-overview-start}

 {% include views-vues.html lang=page.lang %}

 <section class="dpgn-overview-end">